sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 list(nc, nc_3857) %>% lapply(st_crs) %>% n_distinct()

-#> [1] 2
+#> [1] 2geometry_types

-A list
+A list with sf-objects having geometry

-columns of different geometry_type
+columns of different geometry_types:

 l_diff_geom_type <- list(nc[c(17, 56), ], st_cast(nc[4, ], "POLYGON", warn = FALSE))